Black-and-Bloom-Project/Useful-scripts-comparison-of-weather-databases/README.md

 This script aims to combine 3 different weather datasets (with the parameters: dataset, temperature, relative humidity, wind speed and wind direction) and compare them using plots and spearman correlations.

 This script uses datasets of three weather stations located at Greenland (S6, KAN_M and B&B).
 The input files should be "csv" type, with hourly values (pre-treatment should be done if needed).
+In this page, you can find example of 3 csv files of weather databases (KAN_M, S6 and B6B, all for the year of 2017).

 Updates of current version:
 Timestamps of the input files were corrected to match